xin1z/arch-easyinstall/README.md

-# Arch Easy-Install - an Installation Script for Arch Linux with Automatic Detection and Installation for Drivers
+# Arch Easy-Install - an Installation Script for Arch Linux with Automatic Hardware Detection and Driver Installation

 ### Things I'm adding to this